Puerto Cabello

 Puerto Cabello ([ˈpweɾto kaˈβeʝo]) is a city on the north coast of Venezuela.
 It is located in Carabobo State, about 210 km west of Caracas.
 As of 2011, the city had a population of around 182,400.
 The city is home to the largest and busiest port in the country and is thus a vital cog in the country's vast oil industry.
 The word 'cabello' translates to 'hair'.
-The Spaniards took to saying that the sea was so calm there that a ship could be secured to the dock by tying it with a single hair.
+The Spanish took to saying that the sea was so calm there that a ship could be moored to the dock with a single hair.

 History

 The foundation date of Puerto Cabello is not known although its name was documented for the first time on the map of the province of Caracas prepared in 1578 by Juan de Pimentel.

 Puerto Cabello's location made it an easy prey to buccaneers and was a popular trading post for Dutch smugglers during the 17th century.
 Most of the contraband trade consisted of cocoa with neighboring island Curaçao, colonized by the Dutch.
 Puerto Cabello was also at that time under Dutch control.

 It was not until 1730 that the Spanish took over the port, after the Real Compañía Guipuzcoana had moved in.
 This company built warehouses, wharves and an array of forts to protect the harbor.